ropg/hyper-pi/README.md

 ### Prepare the SD-card

 At first the screen is not going to work.
-What that means is that we want to prepare the Pi for headless operation, meaning it can work without a monitor and keyboard attached.
-Here's the steps to create an SD-card that will instruct the Pi to boot, log in to your wifi and start an ssh daemon for you to log in over the wifi.
+What that means is that we want to prepare the Pi for "headless" operation, meaning it can work without a monitor and keyboard attached.
+Here's the steps to create an SD-card that will instruct the Pi to boot, connect to your wifi and start an ssh daemon for you to log in over the wifi.

 * Insert your SD-card in a reader on your computer